Committees

 4. Sorting the Contributed Abstracts

 Sorting happens in two phases.
-For Phase I, DBIO involved all of the 63 volunteers to do a rough sorting of the talks into sessions.
-Communication was facilitated by the creation of a Slack group.
-Sorting these rough groupings into the final sessions was performed by a smaller group of volunteers in Phase II.
-Sorting must be completed by mid-November.
+For Phase I, DBIO involved all of the 56 volunteers to do a rough sorting of the talks into sessions.
+Sorters were obtained from asking session organizers to volunteer at least one per topic with the Chair assigning the organizers as default.
+Communication was facilitated by the creation of a Slack group though APS had open zoom rooms during “sorting week” (Nov.14-17, 2023) that were open all day and mostly used.
+Sorting these rough groupings into the final sessions was performed by a smaller group of sorter team leads in Phase II.

 Short Courses are unit-led and feature an intensive course on a particular topic relevant to that unit.
 They are typically one full day (8:30 AM to 5:30 PM) but may vary depending on the course structure and needs.
 Courses are designed for graduate students, postdocs, and other early-career scientists, though they are open to all conference attendees.
-The deadline to submit proposals for Short Courses is typically mid-August (August 12, 2022)
+The deadline to submit proposals for Short Courses is typically August / September (September 8, 2023)

 Proposals for Tutorials/Short Courses should include: